olitrussle/blog/preview/2016-11-29-when-to-remortgage-and-when-not-to.md

   their initial period has ended.
 thumbnail_filename: yanneth.png
 date: 2016-11-29T00:00:00.000Z
-title: When to remortgage (and when not to)
+title: When To Remortgage (And When Not To)
 ---
 _Your initial mortgage rate will typically last a few years, and it’s sensible to start looking at your remortgaging options about three months before it finishes.
 You can also remortgage before your deal ends, but your mortgage lender will usually impose an early repayment charge._